andy1iu/ClaudeHackathon/README.md

-# Amani Clinical Intake - Virtual Clinic MVP
+# shino.ai Clinical Intake - Virtual Clinic MVP

 A demonstration application showcasing how AI-powered synthesis of patient narratives with historical medical data can provide clinicians with game-changing pre-appointment insights.